alsyundawy/GamingTweaks/Myths/Known Myths.md

 > [If you remove icc color profile, you can notice you get a lot of less input lag.](https://forums.blurbusters.com/viewtopic.php?f=10&t=6378)

 There is no test nor evidence to backup such claim.
 Some games itself can change/influence the color profile once they hit a specific state e.g. fullscreen (_depending on what you set in the game profile or as in-game option_).

+### Power conditioners help to fix or correct mice lag

+[Power conditioners](https://imgur.com/a/DBeBV6O) do not help with inconsistent mouse movement/input lag due to electrical issues.
+It will not fix any "mice lag" or other spread myths.
+Power conditioners can help e.g. in order to lower or to get rid of general isolation _problems_, noise reduction, and protects from sagging/surging.
+The best type of EMI/RFI _filtering_ (_if you suffer from it_) is a good low impedance grounding (return path for transient current).
+You can/could improve grounding by connecting multiple copper grounding rods together to lower impedance.